-To ensure the health and safety of students, residential college staff may search student rooms if they have sufficient reason to do so.
-Room searches normally take place when staff have formed a reasonable belief that:
+To ensure the health and safety of students, residential college staff may search student rooms if they have a reasonable suspicion that:

-- A student is at risk of self-harm. - Dangerous or banned items or illegal substances may have been brought into the residential college. - A student may be in possession of stolen property.
+- A student is at risk of self-harm. - Dangerous or banned items or illegal substances may have been brought into the residential college. - A student may be in possession of stolen property. - Or any other reason where the college manager has sufficient reason to do so.

-Any items confiscated will be given to you or returned to your child to take home unless it has been delivered into the custody of the Police.
+Any items confiscated will be given to you or returned to your child to take home, unless it has been delivered into the custody of the Police.